Inversion method for hair growth: myth or miracle? - The Hair Fuel

 Results from the 2016 study on the effect of massage on hair growth

-If you massage your scalp regularly it might nudge the hair that’s already on their way out (telogen) sooner from the follicles, giving the space to the new hair in growth (anagen) stage.
-So some initial increased hair shedding in regular massaging is normal and expected.
-The pressure needs to be hard enough for your fingers not to glide over your scalp and hair roots, but rather move the skin of your scalp – similar to the pressure in deep tissue massage.
+If you massage your scalp regularly, it might encourage hair that's already on its way out (telogen) to shed sooner from the follicles, making room for new hair in the growth stage (anagen).
+Therefore, some initial increased hair shedding during regular massages is normal and expected.

 3. Direction of blood flow